Treat your mother at several South Florida hotspots for Mother’s Day - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 Let nature take its course this Mother’s Day at the Fairchild Tropical Botanic Gardens in Coral Gables.

-Things like live music, an art show, a mo-mosa flight, shopping, and a picnic because your mother deserves special treatment on that day.
+Things like live music, an art show, a mimosa flight, shopping and a picnic, because your mother deserves special treatment on that day.

 Nannette Zapata: “It’s our way to celebrate the important women of our lives.
 It’s a really great way of recognizing the incredible work that women do for our families and for their children.”